Last Updated on: 6th October 2023, 11:54 am

-A brumating tortoise still needs to breathe, although it requires less air than normal.
-Wild tortoises bury themselves deep in the ground, where oxygen levels are extremely low.
+A brumating tortoise still needs to breathe but requires less air than normal.
+Wild tortoises bury themselves deep in the ground, where oxygen levels are low.

-There are two ways you can give oxygen to your tortoise.
+There are two ways to give oxygen to a tortoise.
 You can open the fridge’s door, which should be done at least 3 times a week, for about 1-2 minutes.

 Alternatively, you can install an aquarium air pump.
 For an average-sized fridge, use a pump that can move 200 liters of air per hour.

 Never leave a brumating tortoise unattended for long periods, even with an air pump.
-A power outage can lead to a lack of oxygen inside your tortoise’s fridge.
+A power outage can lead to a lack of oxygen inside the tortoise’s fridge.

 Check The Tortoise’s Health

 Handle the tortoise to check its weight at least once a month during brumation.
 Tortoises lose about 1% of their mass per month of brumation.

 For this reason, tortoises rarely brumate for more than 12 weeks.
-If your tortoise loses more than 1% of its body weight, bring it out of the long sleep.
+If the tortoise loses over 1% of its body weight, bring it out of brumation.

-You should also check if your tortoise has urinated.
+Check if the tortoise has urinated.
 If it has, this means that it’s dehydrated.
 In this situation, wake it up but don’t put it back into brumation.

 How Long Do I Brumate A Tortoise?

-The length of the brumation depends on your tortoise’s species.
+The length of the brumation depends on the tortoise species.

 For example, the Jackson Ratio is used for spur-thighed and Hermann’s tortoises, while the McIntyre Ratio is used for horsefield tortoises.

-Small tortoises will brumate for 8-10 weeks, while large tortoises never brumate for more than 16 weeks.
+Small tortoises brumate for 8-10 weeks, while large tortoises do so for up to 16 weeks.

 Waking The Tortoise

-When your tortoise has finished brumating, remove it from the fridge and place it near a heat source.
+When the tortoise has finished brumating, remove it from the fridge and place it near a heat source.
 A basking lamp or UV lamp is ideal.

 This area should be isolated and free from loud noises and foot traffic.
-At this time, allow your tortoise to slowly wake itself up, which will take 2-3 hours.
+Now, allow the tortoise to slowly wake itself up, which will take 2-3 hours.

-Once your tortoise begins stirring, provide it with water.
+Once the tortoise begins stirring, provide it with water.
 If it seems awake enough, bathe it in a shallow pool of lukewarm water (less than neck height).